The Zirbenweg trail – the ultimate beginner’s hike in the Austrian Alps

 Over a stream, up a short hill, past some huge rocks, and the Tulfeinalm appears in the distance.
 But before you get to it, you might want to have a look inside the little chapel to your right.
 Or quench your thirst at the water fountain on the left (also the cow’s drinking place).

-Schnapps and Kaspressknödel at Heidi’s Tulfeinalm
+Schnapps and Kaspressknödel at the Tulfeinalm

 Interesting Facts